AlokSwaminathan/competitive-programming-tester-cli/README.md

 `--cpp-ver` to specify C++ version, defaults to that in the config(Default: 17)
 `--timeout` timeout in milliseconds, defaults to that in the config(Default: 5000ms)

+### Test storage
+Tests are stored in dirs::data_local_dir(), and the names of the tests and their IO data are in test.json, while folders corresponding to the names are in the `tests/` subdirectory.
+This allows for test names to be loaded without their data, so that a test is only loaded when necessary.

 ### Example usage:
 You want to work on http://www.usaco.org/index.php?page=viewproblem2&cpid=991